ngs-docs/angus/kmers-and-sourmash.md

 ```

 which will produce a file `ecoli_cmp.matrix.pdf` and `ecoli_cmp.dendro.pdf`
-which you can then download via your file browser and view on your local
+which you can then download via FileZilla and view on your local computer.
-computer.

 Here's a PNG version: